pedro757/website/README.md

 This is my portfolio, I'm making this readme to show the steps I've taken to create it.

+# Description

+I'm using plain HTML and javacript also SCSS preprocessor to make the css code maintainable, with the help of GSAP library I'm capable to add cool animations and fun stuff to the website.

 ## The UI/UX Desing

 This project is based on the figma, So i'm using figma to create a prototype first and then bring all my ideas to